compuphase/Make-plus/README.md

 # GNU Make - patched
-This is a version of GNU make with a few additions, many of which are inspired by Opus Make.
+This is a forked version of GNU make with a few additions and changes to enhance its ease of use.
+Several of these changes are inspired by Opus Make version 6.1 from 1998.
+In adding these features to GNU Make, I have come to appreciate how advanced Opus Make was 20 years ago.

 ## .path - VPATH for targets
 The new `.path` command is essentially a `VPATH` for targets.
 It allows you to easily separate intermediate files and output files from source files, while keeping the makefile clean and simple.
 For a motivation for adding `.path` see the [Wiki](../../wiki/Rationale-for-the-.path-directive)